-You can use polycrylic over chalk paint to increase the durability of the finish and protect it from water, moisture, scratches, and handling.
+Chalk paint isn’t durable or moisture-resistant.
+You can apply polycrylic over chalk paint to increase the durability of the finish and protect it from water, moisture, scratches, and handling.

-Chalk Paint Dry Time
+How Long Must Chalk Paint Dry Before Polycrylic?

-Mixing Polycrylic and Chalk Paint
+Can You Mix Polycrylic and Chalk Paint?

 However, you can add paint pigments to polycrylic to get a colorful and durable finish.

-Applying Chalk Paint over Polycrylic
+Can You Apply Chalk Paint over Polycrylic?

 You can’t apply polycrylic over chalk paint as polycrylic has a glossy moisture-resistant finish that doesn’t allow paint penetration or adhesion.